-Frequently Asked Question about Upper Mustang Trek
+Frequently Asked Questions about Upper Mustang Trek

 Is Upper Mustang Trek Difficult?

 During the journey, you just need to cross an altitude of 4000 meters.
 If you are fit, then trekking here is a bit challenging but not tiring.
-Upper mustang is an easy trekking trail, here you don't need to have any special skill, other than the ability to walk.
+Upper Mustang is an easy trekking trail, here you don't need to have any special skill, other than the ability to walk.